 The Post Baccalaureate Radiation Therapy Program is designed for college graduates who have a baccalaureate degree from an accredited college or university and are interested in pursuing a career change into Radiation Therapy.

 Radiation Therapy is the careful administration of highly focused forms of radiation to treat cancer and other diseases.
 Through observation and hands-on experience, students will become part of a team of radiation therapists, as they complete their more than 1,300 hours of clinical rotations.
-During clinical rotations, students will observe and participate in the daily responsibilities of radiation therapists, as well as patient care and the operation of linear accelerator treatment machines.

 The deadline for the radiation therapy program application is January 1st of each year for program participation starting the following fall semester.
 To become enrolled in the radiation therapy program, applicants must be selected by the Radiation Science Committee (consisting of MGH medical personnel and Suffolk University faculty).
 Applicants should be aware that the selection process requires an additional clinical shadow, math assessment, and writing sample.
 This process will take place during the spring semester of each year for the classes which begin the following fall semester.